Foundry376/Mailspring-Theme-Starter/README.md

 ## Getting Started
 Creating a new theme in N1 is easy!
 Here's how you can do it.

 1. Fork this repo or download the code.
-Add a name, display name, and description for your theme to `package.json`, and change the directory name to match.
+Add a name, display name, title, and description for your theme to `package.json`, and change the directory name to match.

 2. Open N1 and install the theme by going to `Nylas N1 > Install New Theme...` and selecting the directory.